Yadukrishnan1/Yadukrishnan1/README.md

-### Hi there 👋
+## Hi there 👋

-My name is Yadu Sarathchandran, I am currently a PhD Candidate in Physics with a minor in Computational Sciences at the University of Tennessee Knoxville.
-My doctoral research is on "Understanding the Atomic Dynamics in Liquid State" carried out at Oak Ridge National Laboratory and University of Tennessee Knoxville.
+- 🔭 I’m a PhD Candidate in Physics with a minor in Computational Sciences at the University of Tennessee Knoxville.
+My doctoral research is on "Understanding the Atomic Dynamics in Liquid State" carried out jointly at the Oak Ridge National Laboratory and the University of Tennessee Knoxville.

+- 🌱 I’m currently transitioning to a Data Scientist role with an emphasis on ML applications and predictive analytics.

+- 📫 You can reach me through LinkedIn (https://www.linkedin.com/in/yadu-sarathchandran/) or using my emai: yadusarathchandran@gmail.com

+- 💬 Let me know how I can be of help to you, I would be very interested to hear about your 'Data' story.

 <!--
 **Yadukrishnan1/Yadukrishnan1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.